Models as Approximations II: A Model-Free Theory of Parametric Regression: Estimation of Regression Functionals: Canonical Decomposition of Estimation Offsets

-It is legitimate to write $\BthetaX$ because $\X$ and $\PhatX$ contain the same information; the conditional response distribution $\PofYgivenX$ is implied and not shown.
-The main point is: \begin{itemize} \item In model-trusting theories that condition on $\X$, the target of estimation is~$\Btheta(\X)$.
-They assume $\Btheta(\X)$ is the same for all acceptable~$\X$. \item In model-robust theories that do not condition on $\X$, the target of estimation is $\Btheta(\P)$, whereas $\Btheta(\X)$ is a random quantity (see Corollary \ref{sec:EO} below). \end{itemize} The above definitions can be made more concrete by illustrating them with the specific ways of defining regression functionals of Section~\ref{sec:targets}: \begin{itemize}
+Note that $\X$ and $\PhatX$ contain the same information; the conditional response distribution $\PofYgivenX$ is implied and not shown in $\BthetaX$.
+The main points are: \begin{itemize} \item In model-trusting theories that condition on $\X$, the target of estimation is~$\BthetaX$.
+They assume $\BthetaX$ is the same for all acceptable~$\X$. \item In model-robust theories that do not condition on $\X$, the target of estimation is $\Btheta(\P)$, whereas $\BthetaX$ is a random quantity (Corollary \ref{sec:EO} below). \end{itemize} The above definitions can be made more concrete by illustrating them with the specific ways of defining regression functionals of Section~\ref{sec:targets}: \begin{itemize}

 \item Functionals defined through minimization of objective functions:

 \item Functionals defined through estimating equations: